 1. Nettles tea helps stabilize your blood sugar and relieve chronic headaches.
 It can also be used in tincture form.

-2. Dandelion root and leaves nourish and strengthen your liver so it can better process toxins in your body.
+2. Dandelion roots and leaves nourish and strengthen your liver so it can better process toxins in your body.
 Eat the leaves in salads, use a tincture, or drink as a tea.

 4. Violet leaf tea sipped throughout the day calms the mind and soothes headaches and frazzled nerves.